benwang2/obsidian-f22/Rutgers/2022 Fall/misc/Elizabeth Broderick's Portrayal in the Press.md

 ## Notes
 The delivery of this information is written in such a way to draw attention to the relationship between Elizabeth and Daniel Broderick - a husband and his ex-wife.
 Despite that there are two murder victims, the media only describes Elizabeth and Daniel in depth, quickly glossing over Daniel's newlywed wife.

 The story is not about the murder victims, but the murderer themselves.
+Linda is an afterthought, a "secondary element in the construction" of "this drama" (292).

+Linda is discussed only in relation to Daniel in the media; again and again she is portrayed as child-like